Who is a Household Contact

 If more than 1 person in your household tests positive

-You do not need to restart daily testing if another person tests positive within the first person's 7-day isolation period, or within 10 days after the first case is released from isolation.
+You do not need to restart daily testing if another person tests positive within the first person's recommended 5-day isolation period.

 If you have had COVID-19

 28 days or fewer since a previous infection